Health Tech Research

 The Solution

-A TypeScript monorepo with an Expo mobile app, Express API, Supabase backend, and MiniMax AI integration for guided health coaching.
+A TypeScript monorepo with an Expo mobile app, Express API, Supabase backend, MiniMax AI integration, Mapbox GPS tracking, and a Kotlin foreground service for live step notifications.

 - —Expo Router powers the mobile experience with native-feeling navigation.

-- —Supabase stores auth, profile, diet, activity, quiz, and education data.
+- —Supabase stores auth, profile, diet, activity, quiz, and education data with RLS.

 - —Express API centralizes AI coach calls, validation, rate limiting, CORS, and security headers.